tahunus/IntelliSense-AutoLight/README.md

-# AutoSense.IntelliLight
 Experiments in UI/UX for a lighting experience that knows what I want and when I want it.
 Using ESP32-Arduino, sensors & Machine Learning

-For a summary of WHY, WHAT & HOW, see description on [Hackster.io](https://www.hackster.io/pedro-martin/screenless-seamless-sensing-user-interface-921404)
+For a summary of WHY, WHAT & HOW, see detailed description on [Hackster.io](https://www.hackster.io/pedro-martin/screenless-seamless-sensing-user-interface-921404)

 ## Files
 |  |  |